-Coir Drain Covers for Storm Water Filtration
+Coir Drain Cover for Storm Water Filtration

-A Unique Natural Coir Storm Drain Filter
+Natural Coir Storm Drain Inlet Filters

 One of GEI Works' many coconut coir products, the coir drain cover is an excellent solution for sediment control during the construction phase of work sites and project areas.
-Rated for NPDES II compliance, these coconut coir filters come in pre-cut sizes that can be field-sized using only shears or a utility knife.
+Rated for NPDES II compliance, the coconut coir filters come in pre-cut sizes that can be field-sized using only shears or a utility knife.

 - Flat Inlet

 - Curb Inlet

 Coir Drain Cover Specifications

 |1.5 in. x 27 in. x 30 in.||10 pads||120 pads|

 |1.5 in. x 27 in. x 21 ft.||1 roll||12 rolls|

 |1.5 in. x 27 in. x 75 ft.||N/A||3 rolls|